15 Cheapest Universities in Massachusetts for International Students

 Fitchburg State University is a public university in Fitchburg, Massachusetts.
 The university offers undergraduate and graduate degrees in 25 academic fields.
 Students at Fitchburg State benefit from small class sizes and hands-on learning opportunities.

-3. Gordon College
+3. Merrimack College

 Gordon College is a Christian institution that’s perfect for prospective students that want to continue practicing their faith while getting a quality education.
 It offers about 35 undergraduate programs and around 10 graduate programs.
 Master’s degree programs are available for studying on-campus, online, or in a hybrid modality.
 Gordon College also has many extracurricular activities that include sports, volunteering, student organizations’ activities, Chapel service, and worship groups.

-12. Lesley University
+12. Lasell University

-15. Emmanuel College
+13. Emmanuel College

 Emmanuel College in Boston is a Catholic institution that has been in the education industry since 1919.
 Students are presented with countless opportunities to meet their desired academic expectations.
 The college excels in all educational aspects, with most graduates have found success in their chosen career paths.
 Today, it continues to improve its education system as it thrives on being among the top private institutions in the US.